Mondays, 7-8pm | 10 week course

 Join the course now or try an £8 taster class before you book.

+New students can join up to the 3rd week of term.
+However, we do not offer pro-rated term prices for late joiners.
 The price of your taster class can be applied to your full-term booking.

 This fun and informative course will teach the basics of Lindy Hop and explore its roots as an African-American partner dance originating in the late 1920s.
 Angela’s charismatic and uplifting teaching style will transport you back to the Savoy Ballroom in Harlem, New York, where everybody was welcome to dance, perform and compete, regardless of skin colour.
 Students will learn basic 6 count and 8 count steps, breakaway steps (solo jazz) and Charleston moves.
 There is no need to bring a partner – Lindy hop is a social dance, you will dance with everyone in the group!